mauriciovallejo/mauriciovallejo/README.md

 # Currently working on...
 ### ***Software Development***
+Software for researchers and clinicias for monitoring and analyzing brain activity.
+Reliable and interpretable reports that can help clinician's decision making and designing novel therapeutic approaches.

+Currently focused on neuromodulation for treatment-resistant PTSD including closed-loop RNS.

+### ***Software Development***
-Pipelines for preprocessing and analyzing invasive and non-invasive ephys brain data.
+Sofware for preprocessing and analyzing invasive and non-invasive neural data.

 **INCLUDING**:

 <img width="877" alt="BMI" src="https://user-images.githubusercontent.com/63880594/138376348-ebb09a89-4e0e-4213-b2f1-5e201d98adfe.png">